cksystemsteaching/selfie/semantics.md

 http://selfie.cs.uni-salzburg.at

-Selfie is software written in the programming language C\*.
-This document provides an overview of the differences in semantics between C\* and the programming language C. Syntactically, C\* is a strict subset of C. Semantically, however, C\* differs from C in how integer literals and strings are handled.
-Note that the results presented here were obtained with tools that implement C11 semantics.
+This document provides an overview of the differences in semantics between the programming language C\* in which selfie is written and the programming language C. Syntactically, C\* is a strict subset of C. Semantically, however, C\* differs from C in how integer literals and strings are handled.
+Note that the results presented here were obtained with tools that implement [C11](https://en.wikipedia.org/wiki/C11_(C_standard_revision)) semantics.

 ## Integer Literals

 Integer literals in C\* are interpreted as 64-bit unsigned integers.
 In C, however, integer literals are interpreted as 32-bit signed integers.
-As a result, an expression may evaluate to different values in C\* and C if the expression involves integer literals and operators with different semantics for signed and unsigned operands, that is, `/`, `%`, `<`, `<=`, `>`, or `>=`.
+As a result, an expression may evaluate to different values in C\* and C if the expression involves integer literals and operators with different semantics for signed and unsigned operands, that is, `/`, `%`, `<`, `<=`, `>`, and `>=`.

 #### Arithmetic: